-The Comedy.co.uk Awards 2010
+Comedy.co.uk Awards 2010 results

-Best New British TV Sitcom 2010
+Best New TV Sitcom: The Trip

 A low-energy improvised trip around the Lake District, Lancashire, and the Yorkshire Dales with Steve Coogan and Rob Brydon playing versions of themselves.
 It doesn't sound like the format for a hit sitcom, and split commentators on our message board fairly evenly down the love it/hate it line, but it grabbed the popular vote for best new TV sitcom of the year.

-Best Returning British TV Sitcom 2010
+Best Returning TV Sitcom: Peep Show

 The seventh series of this cult sitcom finished just before voting opened, and clearly delighted many.
 With a general consensus that any perceived drop in quality around Series 5 has since been rectified, the low-rating Channel 4 show evidently remains massively popular with its fans.
-Two further series have been commissioned by the channel, but the first is unlikely to enter production until early 2012.

-Another Case Of Milton Jones
+Best Radio Sitcom: Another Case Of Milton Jones

 2010 was definitely a good year for master gagsmith Milton Jones.
 Thanks to appearances on shows like Mock The Week and Michael McIntyre's Comedy Roadshow, the one-line pun-merchant has shot into the mainstream, and the public love him.
 He's been writing and performing Another Case Of Milton Jones on Radio 4 since 2005, but he's shot to the top with Series 4 this year.

-That Mitchell And Webb Look
+Best TV Sketch Show: That Mitchell And Webb Look

-Sarah Millican's Support Group
+Best Radio Sketch Show: Sarah Millican's Support Group

 Elsewhere, Radio 7's Newsjack, the topical sketch show anyone can write for, did well.
-Sadly it was a slightly slow year for radio sketch shows, and not enough votes were cast to safely award a 'Worst' accolade for this category.

-Best British TV Panel Show 2010
+Best TV Panel Show: QI

 Brain-box panel show QI has won this award three times previously - and it comes out top of the voting again in 2010.
 It's true that the show's started to receive a bit of criticism of late, but its position in the vote shows that there are still more than enough fans around, and that the most high-brow of comedy can become a big success.